Carlos-Montero/TFG_CORD/CORD_with_SEBA.md

 $ helm upgrade seba-substrate --set voltha.etcd-operator.customResources.createEtcdClusterCRD=true seba-substrate
 ```

-fter installing the SEBA charts above, the following commands can be used to wait until all pods have started successfully:
+After installing the SEBA charts above, the following commands can be used to wait until all pods have started successfully:

 ```sh
 ../tools/wait-for-pods.sh